Raylc/Raylc.github.io/_publications/2020-06-03-paper-title-number-3.md

 ---
-title: "Versatile use of microliths as a technological advantage in the miniaturization of Late Pleistocene toolkits: A case study of Neve David, Israel"
+title: "Versatile use of microliths as a technological advantage in the miniaturization of Late Pleistocene toolkits: A case study of Neve David, Israel"
 collection: publications
 permalink:
 excerpt: